resoto/resoto/README.md

 </div>

 ## About me
 I'm interested in Cloudflare and blockchain, Swift.
-Also, Gemini is my go-to AI partner.

 <div align="center">
   <a href="https://x.com/debug_ahiru">